Niels-NTG/FTLAV/README.md

 # FTLAV
 *FTL: Faster Than Light Adventure Visualiser*

 With this tool you can record and visualise your unique adventures in the videogame [FTL: Faster Than Light](http://www.ftlgame.com/).
-This could be used as a method to archive a particular spectacular FTL session to save it for posterity.
-Alternatively, this tool can be used for optimising your play style.
+It’s a nice way to archive spectacular FTL sessions for posterity.
+It can also be a powerful tool for analysing and optimising your play style.

 <a href="https://raw.github.com/Niels-NTG/FTLAV/master/img/screenshot1.png"><img src="https://raw.github.com/Niels-NTG/FTLAV/master/img/screenshot1.png"/></a>